durrcommasteven/durrcommasteven.github.io/_posts/2024-10-01-shiny-balls.md

 ## Disco Balls

-This brings us to our second problem: Unfortunately, it turns out that when you try to triangulate a perfectly reflective sphere, you end up with a disco ball.
+This brings us to our second problem: unfortunately, it turns out that when you try to triangulate a perfectly reflective sphere, you end up with a disco ball.

 <figure style="display: flex; flex-direction: column; align-items: center; text-align: center;">
 <img src="{{site.baseurl}}/assets/images/post_5/disco_ball.jpeg" alt="disco" style="width:50%">